LauriM/autoGitPuller/README.md

 1) Place autogitpuller.rb anywhere you want.
 2) Create ~/.autogitpuller.rb using config_template.yaml as example.
+3) Make sure you have ssh keys in place for all services you want to use.
-3) Run autogitpuller.rb
+4) Run autogitpuller.rb
-4) Add it to cron for automatic backupping
+5) Add it to cron for automatic backupping

 License
 -------